 Vander Ploeg Funeral Home of Sheldon, Iowa.

-He married Jennie Van Heuvelen of Archer on Feb.
-20, 1941.
+Jennie married Sid Wagenaar on February 20, 1941.
 The couple farmed and raised their four children on a farm near Archer.
-In 1957, they purchased the Archer Hardware Store, which they owned and operated until retiring in 1989.
-In the years following their retirement, they were able to travel the United States, visiting their children and other relatives.
-They felt blessed to be married for nearly 66 years.
+In 1957, they purchased the Archer Hardware store, which they owned and operated until retiring in 1989.
+In the years following retirement, they were able to travel the U.S. visiting their children and other relatives.
+They felt very blessed to have been married for nearly 66 years.
+In the early days of their marriage, Jennie was a busy mother, and helped Sid with the farming and the hardware store.
+She later enjoyed gardening and tending to her flowers, as well as crocheting and knitting.

 Mrs. Margaret Van Heuvelen, age 75, of rural Hospers, passed away Tuesday, November 12, 1996, at the Pleasant Acres Care Center in Hull.